 Although a young puppy won't have any feathers yet, going through the motions will help acclimatize your Cocker puppy to being brushed and groomed.

 It will also help your puppy get used to being handled, and when it's time for 'big boy brushing', there'll be no surprises!

 If you want to groom your dog to a professional standard, you'll need a good selection of grooming tools, but don't stint, buy the best you can afford.

-Not only will quality tools do a better job, but they'll also last longer too!
+Quality tools will do a better job, but they'll last longer too!

-Brushing a dog often will help to keep the mats and tangles to a minimum.
+Brushing a dog often will help keep mats and tangles to a minimum.

 Areas most prone to problems are your dog's 'arm pits', behind his ears, around his bottom, leg feathers, and chest.
 I guess that just about covers your whole Cocker, doesn't it?

 Sorry, I missed in between his toes.
 Keep a close eye on this area!